 We know that it’s a very challenging time for the hospitality industry and small business owners, despite the support measures announced by the UK government.
 Many of you have had to take the difficult to decision to close the doors for now, others have been incredibly resourceful in launching new delivery and grocery services.

-While current government restrictions have limited the movement of people to their immediate area, we are reminding our readers of the value of shopping locally and supporting small enterprises.
+While current government restrictions have limited the movement of people, we are reminding our readers of the value of shopping locally and supporting small enterprises.
 We’re using our social media channels to share information about the places that are offering shopping alternatives to the supermarket, and directing readers to social media as a first port-of-call.
 Please tag us on social media and we will re-share as much as possible.

 How will The Extra Mile continue to market to visitors?